Non-Hermitian $\mathrm{sl}(3, \mathbb{C})$ three-mode couplers: Conclusion

 \section{Conclusion}

-We developed a general $\mathrm{gl}(N,\mathbb{C})$ Lie algebra framework for non-Hermitian $N$-mode couplers in both classical and quantum regimes.
+We developed a symmetry-guided framework for non-Hermitian $N$-mode couplers starting from $\mathrm{gl}(N,\mathbb{C})$, the most general Lie algebra of complex $N \times N$ matrices, which includes arbitrary non-Hermitian mode-coupling matrices without additional assumptions.
 A gauge renormalization removes global phase and uniform gain or loss.
-In the classical regime, our approach yields traceless matrices in $\mathrm{sl}(N,\mathbb{C})$.
+In the classical regime, our approach yields complex traceless matrices in $\mathrm{sl}(N,\mathbb{C})$.
 In the quantum regime, it yields a bosonic embedding that preserves the total excitation number and realizes irreducible representations of $\mathrm{sl}(N,\mathbb{C})$.
+Our framework determines spectral properties through trace invariants and discriminants and yields an exact propagator via a Wei--Norman factorization at the level of the full algebraic class.
+It avoids case-by-case analysis and identifies families of couplers as symmetry-restricted submanifolds of $\mathrm{sl}(N,\mathbb{C})$.

-We developed the three-mode coupler in the isospin--hypercharge representation of \( \mathrm{sl}(3,\mathbb{C}) \), where the Cartan generators describe relative phases and differential gains, and the ladder generators represent coupling between pairs of modes in the physical system.
+We developed the three-mode coupler in the isospin--hypercharge representation of $ \mathrm{sl}(3,\mathbb{C}) $, where the Cartan generators describe relative phases and differential gains, and the ladder generators represent coupling between pairs of modes in the physical system.
 In the classical regime, it corresponds to traceless non-Hermitian $3 \times 3$ matrices that map directly onto the coupler, with each component of the state vector representing the field amplitude in the corresponding mode.
-In the quantum regime, it corresponds to a two-boson embedding that restricts dynamics to fixed-$n$ Fock subspaces.
+In the quantum regime, it corresponds to a three-boson embedding that restricts dynamics to fixed-$n$ Fock subspaces.
 We describe the state vector in the totally symmetric irreducible representation $(n,0)$, with triangular weight diagrams in the isospin-hypercharge plane.
 The single excitation sector reproduces the classical model, as expected, while higher excitations resemble multiplets in hadronic physics.
 This bosonic embedding provides synthetic dimensions, where higher-dimensional algebraic dynamics unfold in a compact three-mode system, and conversely guides the design of classical systems that simulate the quantum dynamics.

 We studied the spectral structure of the three-mode coupler within the $\mathrm{SL}(3,\mathbb{C})$ group using a normal-ordered similarity transformation.
 In the classical regime, we build the local spectrum from a gauge that removes the Cartan sector and connects the problem to the characteristic polynomial, a depressed cubic defined by trace invariants.
 A propagation-dependent gauge in the Cartan sector enforces coincidence of the local and dynamical spectra, reveals the geometric phase as a holonomy, and distinguishes adiabatic from exact propagation.
 In the quantum regime, we extend the classical construction to the bosonic bilinear form embedding, providing the corresponding spectral structure without altering the underlying algebraic framework.
 Our Lie group approach makes explicit and tractable the role of local and dynamical gauges in non-Hermitian dynamics in both regimes, a perspective that, to our knowledge, is lacking in the field.